Sandalwood Carbon Project

 Project Information:

-Estimation of Soil Organic Carbon Sequestration using Measurement and Models projects involve changing agricultural land management practices to increase the amount of carbon stored in the soil, which is then verified through rigorous baseline and subsequent soil sampling.
-For this project, the specific activities include altering the stocking rate, duration, and intensity of grazing to promote soil vegetation cover and improve soil health.
-Additionally, nutrients are applied to the land in the form of synthetic or non-synthetic fertilisers to address material soil deficiencies.
+Soil carbon projects operating under the Estimation of Soil Organic Carbon Sequestration using Measurement and Models methodology aim to build carbon stocks in agricultural soils by undertaking new or materially different land management activities.
+To achieve this, the Sandalwood Carbon Project focuses on altering the stocking rate, duration, and intensity of livestock grazing.
+This targeted grazing management helps promote better soil vegetation cover and improves overall soil health.
+Furthermore, to compensate for the region's naturally mineral-poor soils, the proponent is actively applying nutrients to the land in the form of synthetic or non-synthetic fertilisers to address material soil deficiencies.